A unifying perspective on linear continuum equations prevalent in science. Part II: Canonical forms for time-harmonic

-Milton, Briane and Willis were first to introduce the equations with $\BL(\Bx)$ acting locally \cite{Milton:2006:CEM}.
-These are a limiting case of the original equations of Willis.
-In the context of these local equations the coupling does have meaning.
-Such a coupling has also been extended to acoustics \cite{Muhlestein:2016:MAH, Sieck:2017:OWC}, as mentioned in the previous section, and to piezoelectricity with electro-momentum coupling \cite{Pernas:2020:SBC} ---although all failed to note that the local equations were a direct generalization of the local elastodynamic equations in \cite{Milton:2006:CEM}, where it was observed that these were in turn analogous to the bianisotropic equations of electromagnetism \cite{Serdyukov:2001:EBAM}.
-Of course the theory is no good without the support of examples showing such local couplings.
-One model was presented in \cite{Milton:2007:NMM} and simplified in \cite{Milton:2016:ETC}, reproduced here in \fig{1} (see also Figure 1 in \cite{Koo:2016:AOM} and Figures 2 in \cite{Muhlestein:2017:EEW, Sieck:2017:OWC}).
-The model in \cite{Milton:2007:NMM} has a $\BCC(\Bx)$ that breaks some of the usual symmetries, thereby permitting the stress-field to be nonsymmetric).
-Further evidence in support of couplings was provided by Willis \cite{Willis:2009:EER} who showed that an ensemble of laminate geometries, randomly translated, had such a coupling in the long wavelength limit, corresponding to local behavior.
-With couplings, the form of the modified elastodynamic equation is preserved under arbitrary spatial curvilinear coordinate transformations (see Appendix B and Appendix C of \cite{Milton:2006:CEM}).
+It was observed \cite{Milton:2006:CEM} that the local Willis equations were analogous to the bianisotropic equations of electromagnetism \cite{Serdyukov:2001:EBAM} and the form of the Willis equations was found to be preserved under arbitrary spatial curvilinear coordinate transformations (see Appendix B and Appendix C of \cite{Milton:2006:CEM}).
 Due to this, building upon the ideas of ``transformation optics'', it was suggested that materials with $\BL(\Bx)$ taking the form \eq{mbw} might be useful for elasticity cloaking against small amplitude, time harmonic, incident elastic waves \cite{Milton:2006:CEM}.
 In fact, under spatial transformations one can avoid inducing the coupling terms if one allows for stress fields that are nonsymmetric and elasticity tensors that lose their minor symmetries \cite{Brun:2009:ACI, Norris:2011:ECT, Vasquez:2013:SRP}.
 There are limitations to elastodynamic cloaking.
 Clearly if one wants to cloak a large enough mass and moves the body far enough (one body length would suffice) then that mass will be felt through its inertial resistance.
 An indepth study of limitations to elastodynamic cloaking is in \cite{Yavari:2019:NLE}.

+Of course the theory is no good without the support of examples showing such local couplings.
+One model was presented in \cite{Milton:2007:NMM} and simplified in \cite{Milton:2016:ETC}, reproduced here in \fig{1} (see also Figure 1 in \cite{Koo:2016:AOM} and Figures 2 in \cite{Muhlestein:2017:EEW, Sieck:2017:OWC}).
+The model in \cite{Milton:2007:NMM} has a $\BCC(\Bx)$ that breaks some of the usual symmetries, thereby permitting the stress-field to be nonsymmetric).
+Further evidence in support of couplings was provided by Willis \cite{Willis:2009:EER} who showed that an ensemble of laminate geometries, randomly translated, had such a coupling in the long wavelength limit, corresponding to local behavior.
+Such a coupling has also been extended to acoustics \cite{Muhlestein:2016:MAH, Sieck:2017:OWC}, as mentioned in the previous section, and to piezoelectricity with electro-momentum coupling \cite{Pernas:2020:SBC}.